borisvanschooten/glesjs/README.md

 2. compile using the standard Android SDK method, 'ant release'.
 This will package everything into an APK, which is found in bin/.

-   If you compile it for the first time, you have to use the following command to create the build template:

-   `android update project --name GlesJSDemo --target android-14 --path .`

 ### Setting up (command line)

 This assumes you are using the command line to build.
 To set it up, install